caxylive/02-Optimizing-Network-Subnetting-and-Configuration-for-Site-Expansion/README.md

 ```

 ## Verification and Testing
-To verify the network configuration, we conducted several tests:
+To verify the network configuration, several tests were conducted:

 ### Ping Tests:
 - PCs were able to ping their default gateways and other devices within their subnet.